 Comfort and Fit

 Of course, most will have at least some work done on their AT ski boots to optimize fit and comfort.
 Our comments here, then, are very generalized and should be considered just a simple starting point.
 The liner included with the Hoji Pro Tour is soft and comfortable against your foot, right out of the box.
 For ongoing performance and fit, a stiffer liner will be better.
 Be careful about being seduced by the puffy and soft liner.
 The overall fit of the Hoji is relatively narrow, with a tall and roomy toe box and a tight heel pocket.

 Warmth is a function of fit (get your boots dialed in for maximum foot health) and amount of shell and liner material.
 The shell of the Hoji is thin, but the liner is pretty thick.
 The result is relatively warm boots.

 Ease of Use

-We have a few answers to the question "how easy are the Hoji boots to use?"
-If you use them as intended for skin-accessed skiing in simple tech bindings, the Hoji boot is slicker than any other all around or high performance AT ski boot.
+We have a few answers to the question, "How easy are the Hoji boots to use?".
+If you use them as intended for skin-accessed skiing in simple tech bindings, the Hoji boot is slicker than any other all-around or high performance AT ski boots.
 The "Hoji Lock" transition closure is brilliant and replicates skimo race gear in transition ease.
 The catches, though, are multiple.
 First, as noted above, touring mobility suffers until you lift your pant cuff and loosen things up further.
 Next is the very odd "Speed Nose".
 Dynafit, like they did with their TLT7 Performance boots, omitted the toe welt/ledge for the Hoji boots.

 — Jediah Porter